Baked Butternut Squash and Gouda Tortellini is a super simple and delicious fall vegetarian pasta dish!

 Coming home from the Boundary Waters (wayyyy Northern Minnesota for all you non-Midwesterners) Marc and I had every travelers nightmare happen – our car broke down.
-We were lucky in that we were able to pull off onto a gravel road and not have to sit on the side of the interstate, and ALSO very lucky that we were actually in a spot with cell reception, but the car, unfortunately, had to be towed.
+We were lucky in that we were able to pull off onto a gravel road and not have to sit on the side of the interstate.
+We were also very lucky that we were actually in a spot with cell reception, but the car, unfortunately, had to be towed.

 Enough about our sad/happy/heart warming/tiring end to our camping trip…let’s talk about the foooood!
-I mean, don’t you want to just dive head first into this pan of creamy, cheesy, carb-loaded butternut squash baked pasta?!
+This Baked Butternut Squash and Gouda Tortellini is evvvvverything, you guys.
+Don’t you want to just dive head first into this pan of creamy, cheesy, carb-loaded butternut squash baked pasta?!
 That’s what I thought.

-I may have jumped the gun a bit buying my weight in squash a week ago at the store (I should’ve waited for the farmers market but I needed that squash like RIGHTNOW) with no idea what to make with them.
+We may have jumped the gun a bit buying our weight in butternut squash a week ago at the store.
 I couldn’t even help it…I got so excited at the thought of squash and pumpkin season that I sort of blacked out and all of a sudden I was in my car with a load of squash in the trunk.

 So yes.
 This pasta.
 First of all: SO good.
 Second: Easy peasy!
 Seriously, like 3 steps easy.
 Let’s break it down.